BongoEADGC6/ansible-role-sentinelone/README.md

 SentinelOne Agent
 =========

-An ansible role to install SentinelOne's antivirus agent on Linux us..
+An ansible role to install SentinelOne's antivirus agent on Linux systems.

 Requirements
 ------------